uberspark/uberspark/docs/nextgen-toolkit/genuser-guide/intro.rst

 building and installation
 uberspark arch 411
 prep staging
+    talk about namespaces and establish notion of default namespaces;
     we create a staging from a platform; in this case generic; this populates our uberspark staging area and pins down the relevant platform, cpu, arch and selects OS